jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Ancestry can also be called *object structure* in a lot of cases.
 But object structure really involves more than just ancestry and ancestry really involves more than just object structure, but you will hear more on that later.

 Other terms of family ties can be used just as well.
 Words such as cousins, siblings or uncle are allowed.
-Sibbling would be objects directly in the same parent.
+Sibling would be objects directly in the same parent.

 ![](images/Symbol%20Language%20(2004).008.png)

-Cousins are objects whose parents are sibblings.
+Cousins are objects whose parents are siblings.

 ![](images/Symbol%20Language%20(2004).009.png)